LAStools/LAStools.github.io/download/lasclip_README.txt

 ---------------

-if you find bugs let me (martin.isenburg@rapidlasso.com) know.
+if you find bugs let me (info@rapidlasso.de) know.